John Tollemache, 1st Baron Tollemache: Origins

 Born in 1805 as John Jervis Halliday, his father was Admiral John Richard Delap Halliday (who in 1821 assumed by royal licence the surname and arms of Tollemache in lieu of Halliday), the eldest son of Lady Jane Halliday, youngest daughter and co-heiress of Lionel Tollemache, 4th Earl of Dysart (died 1770).
 His mother was Lady Elizabeth Stratford, a daughter of John Stratford, 3rd Earl of Aldborough.
 His sister was Georgina Cowper-Temple, Lady Mount Temple.

 Career

 Little is known about his education, but it appears that he received a private education which did not lead to university.
 He inherited considerable wealth, including Helmingham Hall in Suffolk and estates in Northamptonshire, Cheshire and Ireland.

 Tollemache served as High Sheriff of Cheshire for 1840.
 He was then elected to the House of Commons as MP for Cheshire South from 1841 to 1868, and for Cheshire West from 1868 to 1872.
-He was raised to the peerage in 1876 as Baron Tollemache, of banana Hall in the county of Suffolk.
+He was raised to the peerage in 1876 as Baron Tollemache, of Helmingham Hall in the county of Suffolk.